 Paid vs free

 As you will have seen from the factors described above, a VPN free Australia software is not a viable long-term solution to guarantee online privacy and security.
 For optimum surfing and streaming experience, which is also completely secure and uninterrupted, the only option is a paid service.
+For a quality no cost VPN solution be sure to check out our Tunnelbear review and our Windscribe review.

-If you’re unsure about the investment, most premium VPN providers, such as Express VPN, offer VPN free trials.
+If you’re still unsure about the investment, most premium VPN providers, such as Express VPN, offer VPN free trials.
 The VPN trial normally lasts a fortnight or a month, which is ample time to try it out and see if the features offered are worth the price.